Low Income Housing Tax Credit (LIHTC) Gap Finance

 • Flexible repayment terms

-Program Allocation Program funding 15% to 35% of total Affordable Housing Financing Fund (AHFF) allocation
+Program Allocation Program funding is 15% to 35% of total Affordable Housing Financing Fund (AHFF) allocation

 Eligible Borrowers• For-profits